neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 And then create a cshtml view in the `~/Views/Shared/DisplayViews/PostListView.cshtml`.

-I think this is suitable for a link different scenario than the one we challenge here.
+I think this is suitable for a little different scenario than the one we challenge here.
 This is best suited when a more complex HTML is needed, like when we want to share a whole template for the post preview.

 ![Blog post preview](/Content/Images/Blog/mvc-route-values/blog-post-preview.png)